Skip to Main Content Skip to Footer Content

 These weighted fabric tubes are placed at the bottom of your door and prevent cold air from coming through.
 If you don’t want to buy a door snake, a rolled-up towel will also do the trick.

-While these are easy, temporary ways to prevent drafts and keep cold air from coming into your home, consider more permanent solutions, such as installing double-pane windows.
+While these are easy, temporary ways to prevent drafts and keep cold air from coming through windows, consider more permanent solutions, such as installing double-pane windows.

 Single vs. Double-Pane Windows